When to hire a digital marketer or outsource your small business marketing

 As your business grows, you’ll go through alllllll kinds of growth pains and have to make alllllll kinds of decisions.
-Let me make this one a little clearer and easier for you.
+Let me make the decision to hire for marketing a little clearer and easier for you.

 First, there’s a difference in outsourcing your digital marketing and hiring a digital marketer to your company team.
 I believe in most cases, if your business is healthy and growing, you’ll eventually have to do both.
 Which is why I want to speak to both scenarios.

 I have experience working as a full-time director of marketing in the corporate setting as a part of a team.
-I also know what it’s like to provide outsourced digital marketing support to small/medium businesses that don’t have a dedicated marketing team yet.
-Here’s a checklist to help you confirm when you should outsource to a digital marketer and when you’re ready for a dedicated team member or two.
+I also know what it’s like to provide outsourced digital marketing to small/medium businesses that don’t have a dedicated marketing team yet.
+Here’s a checklist to help you confirm when you should outsource your digital marketing and when you’re ready for a dedicated team member or two.

 When to outsource to a digital marketer